Scrabble (game show): Spelling format

-The Crossword rules and payout structure were changed for approximately three months in 1985.
+The Crossword rules and payout structure were changed in April 1985.
 Once the contestant in control believed they could solve a word, they hit their buzzer and then had to fill in all the missing letters in order, one at a time.
-A mistake turned control over to the opponent and left all correctly given letters on the board; the opponent could then either draw/play tiles or try to complete the solution.
+A mistake turned control over to the opponent and left all correctly given letters on the board; the opponent could then either try to complete the solution, otherwise draw/play tiles if no letters had been filled in, or the word would be removed from play.

 The accumulating pot from the earliest episodes returned, but money was added to it only while a contestant was giving letters after buzzing in.
 Regular, blue, and pink squares respectively added $50, $100, and $200 (later $500), and the first contestant to solve three words won the entire pot.

+The format was changed back to the original Crossword format on September 2, 1985.
+In announcing the change, Chuck Woolery cited that popular demand had resulted in the decision.

-While it likely had little to nothing to do with the eventual dropping of the spelling format after three months, one match played during this time featured two contestants who made repeated errors while trying to spell the word “mosquitos”.
-A clip of the incident has made the rounds on various blooper specials over the years.
+A series of mistakes made by a pair of contestants during this period has made rounds on various game show and television blooper programs over the years.
+While it most likely had nothing to do with the show dropping the spelling format, two contestants proved unable to spell the word "mosquitos" despite knowing the solution.